zealous-tech/note_change_notifier/README.md

-# Journal Change Notifier

-Journal Change Notifier is a Redmine plugin that notifies journal change by e-mail.

-## License

-GPL 2 or later.
-See LICENSE for details.

 # Note Change Notifier

 Note Change Notifier is a Redmine plugin that notifies note change of contact/deal in redmine_contacts' plugin by e-mail.
 Note Change Notifier is based on (modified) Journal Change Notifier.
 Plugin tested on redmine version 3.4.2.

+## License

+GPL 2 or later.
+See LICENSE for details.

 # Installation of note_change_notifier plugin